mkowsiak/global-exception-handler/README.md

         |-- java
         |   `-- mypackage
         |       `-- exceptiondemo
-        |           |-- ErrorDTO.java                    - custom DTO object used for passing error
+        |           |-- ErrorDTO.java                    - Custom DTO object used for
-        |           |                                      I am using it to pass status code, and message
+        |           |                                      passing error.
+I am using it to
+        |           |                                      pass status code, and message
         |           |
         |           |-- ExceptionDemoApplication.java    - Main application
         |           |
-        |           |-- ExceptionsController.java        - Controller that throws exceptions as respone
+        |           |-- ExceptionsController.java        - Controller that throws exceptions
+        |           |                                      as respone
         |           |
         |           |-- GlobalExceptionHandler.java      - Global handler of exceptions
         |           |
-        |           `-- NotFoundException.java           - Custom implementation of Not Found error
+        |           `-- NotFoundException.java           - Custom implementation of Not Found
+        |                                                  error
         `-- resources
-            `-- application.properties                   - Properties - I am setting here configuration
+            `-- application.properties                   - Properties - I am setting here
+                                                           configuration for
-                                                           for ResponseStatusException
+                                                           ResponseStatusException
 ```

 # Running the code